nareddyt/discover-rewards-notifier/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 The extension comes with the latest Discover® Deals and Cashback Rewards data, so you don't have to download those manually.

-For information on how the deals and cashback data is obtained and processed, view the **Obtaining and Processing the Data** section.

-For information on Continuous Deployment, view the **Continuous Deployment** section.

 ### Prerequisites

 You'll need: